gmihaila/gmihaila.github.io/docs/markdown/index.md

 ![george_handsome](images/georgem.jpeg)

 George is a PhD candidate at University of North Texas, in the Department of Computer Science.
-He received his Bachelors Degree in Electrical Engineering in his home-country, Romania, and he got his Masters Degree in Computer Science in the United States.
+He received his bachelor’s degree in Electrical Engineering in his home-country, Romania, and he got his master’s degree in Computer Science in the United States.

-He worked three summers for State Farm as a Data Scientist (DS) and Machine Learning (ML) Engineer, and he has more than 4 years of experience in Natural Language Processing (NLP), Computer Vision (CV), Deep Learning (DL) and Reinforcement Learning (RL).
+He worked three summers for State Farm as a Data Scientist (DS) and Machine Learning (ML) Engineer, and two years combined of DS and ML Engineer for the University of north Texas High Performance Computing center.
+He has more than 5 years of combined experience in Natural Language Processing (NLP), Computer Vision (CV), Deep Learning (DL), Reinforcement Learning (RL) and Machine Learning Operations (MLOps).

+He was the technical reviewer for the book **Transformers for Natural Language Processing**.
+This was the **first book** to be published on Transformers model architecture for NLP.

 He is currently working towards his doctoral thesis in casual dialog generation with persona.

+In his free time George likes to work on AI related tutorials and projects.

-**Competencies:** *data science, machine learning, deep learning, high performance computing, Tensorflow2.0, PyTorch, Python, R.*
+**Competencies:** *data science, machine learning, deep learning, high performance computing, mlops, Tensorflow2.0+, PyTorch, Python, R.*

 -------------------------